meric/leftry/README.md

 use recursive descent.
 When we encounter instances of left recursion, our eyes are able to look ahead and rewrite the grammar, see how far the left recursions go, and then piece the left recursions back together.
 Why can't a recursive descent algorithm do the same thing?

-I mean, have you ever seen a computer science student stuck in class, because he can't get out of a left recursive parse?
+*Have you ever seen a computer science student stuck in class, because he can't get out of a left recursive parse?*

 > To adapt this grammar to use with a recursive descent parser, we need to eliminate the left recursion.
 > - [A lecturer at a university](http://faculty.ycp.edu/~dhovemey/fall2011/cs340/lecture/lecture9.html)